dnizzolo/ski/README.md

 * `parse-combinator-term` - parse a combinatory logic term from a string.
 * `parse-lambda-term` - parse a lambda calculus term from a string.
-* `build-lambda-program` - create a list of lambda calculus to be reduced from program.
+* `build-lambda-program` - given a lambda program, return the list of pure lambda calculus terms defined by the program, ready to be evaluated.
 * `run-lambda-program` - run a lambda program.

 All symbols associated with combinators are exported.